-Hundreds of birds come through our clinic doors every year, representing many species.
+Hundreds of injured or sick wild birds come through our clinic doors every year, representing the many bird species found in Alaska.
 Permits from the U.S. Fish & Wildlife Service and the Alaska Department of Fish and Game allow us to treat all types of birds covered under the Migratory Bird Treaty Act and the Bald and Golden Eagle Protection Act.
-Our patient may be a tiny chickadee nestling or a majestic bald eagle.
-We have even treated surprise visitors like a red-footed booby from Hawaii!
+Our patients may be anything from tiny chickadee nestlings to majestic bald eagles.
+We have even treated surprise visitors, like a red-footed booby from Hawaii!

 The primary goal of rehabilitation is to allow the sick or injured bird to recover and return to its normal life in the wild.
-We are successful in releasing roughly 50% of the birds that arrive.
-Because a bird must function at 100% to compete for a living in the wild, some remain not releasable even though in stable condition.
-Those birds can be placed in licensed educational programs and sanctuaries throughout the country or can become part of our own education program, becoming ambassadors for their species to the general public.
+We are successful in releasing roughly 45% of the birds that arrive.
+Because a bird must function at 100% to compete for a living in the wild, some remain non-releasable even though in stable condition.
+Those birds may be placed in licensed educational settings such as zoos or sanctuaries throughout the country.
+They may also join our own education program, becoming excellent ambassadors for their species to the general public.

-Dr. Karen Higgs visits on a regular basis to evaluate the patients.
-Among her many duties, Dr. Higgs ensures that the proper medical care is provided by our volunteers.
+Our volunteer veterinarians, Dr. Karen Higgs, Dr. Maggie Trefney and Dr. Leslie Kroloff, visit the clinic on a regular basis to evaluate the patients.
+Among their many duties, these volunteer veterinarians ensure that the proper medical care is being provided by our volunteers.

-Each year brings us new knowledge and insight into the way birds learn and adapt.
-We find birds to be as distinct in their personalities as people are, with some more inventive and resourceful than others, able to teach us in their own way.
+Each year brings us new knowledge and insight into the way birds grow, learn, adapt and thrive.
+We find birds to be as distinct in their personalities as people are, with some more inventive and resourceful than others, each able to teach us in their own way.

 7800 King St.